 Gwen Stacy hasn't come back either.

 Backstab Backfire: After the Green Goblin killed Gwen Stacy, Spidey tracked him down and beat him nearly to death.
 Spidey was so angry that he wanted to kill the Goblin, but at the last minute stopped himself.
 He thought that Osborn was no longer a threat, but Osborn, who was still able to remotely control his goblin glider, positioned it behind Spider-Man and hit the gas, hoping to impale him.
 Spidey dodged the glider and it hit Osborn instead, killing him.
 At least, that's how the story originally went.

 Badass Bookworm: Spider-Man is a superhumanly skilled acrobat with danger-based precognition and superhuman strength and resiliency (including an ability to block out pain better than ordinary humans).
 He's also got a high I.Q. and a natural affinity for science.

-The Bad Guy Wins: Amazing Spider-Man #700 - Peter fails to reverse the "Freaky Friday" Flip he'd undergone with Doc Ock, and dies in Otto's failing body.
+The Bad Guy Wins: In Amazing Spider-Man #700, Peter fails to reverse the "Freaky Friday" Flip he'd undergone with Doc Ock, and dies in Otto's failing body.
 Otto remains alive as the new Spider-Man, vowing to be a Superior Spider-Man to Peter, with all of Peter's friends, family, & the superhero community all unaware that the switch occurred.
+Eventually, Peter came back.